History of the building

 With the arrival of Het Muziektheater in the Stopera the Ballet and Opera left the Stadsschouwburg and the theater company was the only remaining regular performer.
-The theatre also increasingly started heading in their own direction with (especially) theatrical performances, but also contemporary dance, musical theatre and theatre for children.
-No cabaret, no musicals: the offer may be a little more serious, thought provoking, stimulating.
+The theatre also increasingly started heading in its own direction with (especially) theatrical performances, but also contemporary dance, musical theatre and theatre for children.
+No cabaret, no musicals: the offer may be a little more serious, thought-provoking, stimulating.

 The portrait gallery of the theatre holds various paintings and photos of all great Dutch actors and actresses who have graced the stage of the theatre throughout the centuries.
 However, in recent years the winners of the Theo d'Or and Louis d'Or, the most important Dutch acting awards, are presented with their own portrait.

-The 21st century: innovation and a second hall
+The 21st century: innovation and a second venue

 At the end of the 1980's the Stadsschouwburg appeared to be falling apart and the building was seen as an inaccessible fort.
 Before and after performances the doors remained closed and it was quiet in the theatre.
-The home company Toneelgroep Amsterdam also had a great need of a hall for their technologically advanced performances.
-Great plans were made: not only to build a new hall (between the theatre and the adjacent pop stage Melkweg), but also to open the doors of the theatre and turn it into a vibrant cultural meeting place.
+The house company Toneelgroep Amsterdam also had a great need of a venue for their technologically advanced performances.
+Great plans were made: not only to build a new venue (between the theatre and the adjacent pop stage Melkweg), but also to open the doors of the theatre and turn it into a vibrant cultural meeting place.